I design products and brands for complex industries where every detail matters

 Overview

-I'm a design leader who works across brand and product, from zero-to-one brand creation through mature design system management.
-Currently, I serve as CDO at Soramitsu, where I built and lead the design function across a portfolio spanning consumer DeFi wallets, institutional blockchain tools, government financial infrastructure, and telecom fraud intelligence platforms, with products reaching users across the Americas, Europe, Asia-Pacific, the Middle East, and Africa.
+I'm a hands-on design leader who works across product and brand handling end-to-end craft.
+Currently, as CDO at Soramitsu, I lead the design function across consumer DeFi wallets, DEX platforms, institutional blockchain tools, government financial infrastructure, and telecom fraud intelligence, with products reaching users across the Americas, EMEA and APAC.

 Design Philosophy

-Knowing When to Hold the Pen
+Knowing when to hold the pen

 Background

-At Soramitsu, I built the design organization from scratch into two dedicated teams: a Product Design team (6 senior product designers with fintech/crypto backgrounds) and a Brand Experience team (6 people spanning visual design, social media, marketing, growth, customer support, and content).
+At Soramitsu I built the design organization from scratch into two dedicated teams: a Product Design team (6 senior product designers) and a Brand Experience team (6 people spanning visual design, social media, marketing, growth, customer support, and content).
+The portfolio I've led spans consumer DeFi platforms used by hundreds of thousands worldwide, government financial systems serving millions, enterprise products trusted by global telecoms, and developer tools for the open-source blockchain community.

 Beyond Design